 The West Harlem Art Fund (WHAF) is returning to Governors Island in 2019 with two exhibitions that will spotlight human migration across Asia and then west from Africa to the Americas beginning June 1st.

-The organization is working with several NYC galleries and dealers to realize these exhibitions for the public in Nolan Park.
+The organization is working with the Eli Klein Gallery based in the West Village, the Aicon Contemporary Art Gallery based in the East Village/SoHo area and the Catinca Tabacaru Gallery in the Lower East Side to realize these exhibitions for the public in Nolan Park.
 And in addition to visual art, WHAF will present a tasting kitchen to compliment the shows and a dance fellow, Kiran Rajagopolan to present live performances.

 A Japanese native, New York-based artist Tomo Mori will create the installation for the tasting kitchen and adjoining dining room.
 This will be her 6th mural project after her MTA Art & Design (2018), Columbia University Miller Theater (2016), Laundromat Project, WIX Lounge and East Harlem Café (2013).